Why Do The Girls From One Piece All Look The Same?

 And god help me for sticking up for conventional beauty, but in a series that tackles so many complex topics and conveys nuance very well,

-I find it perplexing that it struggles to see beyond one type of beauty.
+I find it perplexing that it struggles to see beyond one type of feminine beauty.

 Or that, when depicting beauty, it keeps going back to the same layout, just adding different colored hair and a new outfit to show us, “hey, this is a different girl!”